-In the second paper, Alejandro Egüez together with Thomas Broberg and Andrius Kažukauskas evaluates the effect of energy performance certificates (EPCs) in investments that can improve the energy efficiency of single-family houses.
+In the second paper, Alejandro Egüez together with Thomas Broberg and Andrius Kažukauskas evaluate the effect of energy performance certificates (EPCs) in investments that can improve the energy efficiency of single-family houses.

 In the third paper, he investigates what country characteristics can explain compliance with the EU Waste Hierarchy, which establishes a priority order on how to handle waste.
-Under the EU Waste Hierarchy, waste reduction and re-use have the top priority followed by recycling and waste-to-energy, while waste disposal has the lowest hierarchy.
+Under the EU Waste Hierarchy, waste reduction and re-use have the top priority followed by recycling and waste-to-energy, while waste disposal is the lowest in the hierarchy.

 Finally, in the fourth paper of the thesis, Alejandro Egüez looks at what can explain the differences in prices between district heating networks.
 He gives a particular focus on the role of ownership, voluntary disclosure, and the competition of heat pumps.